Running for governor? Rep. Mike Turzai starts to sound like a candidate

 The speech gave him a platform to place himself as the candidate of the conservative establishment and an experienced Harrisburg operator who has pushed back against Democratic Gov. Tom Wolf's agenda, Harris said.

 First elected to his North Hills seat in 2001, Turzai has been a staunch conservative vote in the House Republican Caucus.
-He's credited with leading the charge on continuing efforts to unwind the state-controlled wine and liquor sales system, and has been an advocate for school choice options, including the educational improvement tax credit program and charter schools.
+He's credited with leading the charge on continuing efforts to unwind the state-controlled wine and liquor sales system and has been an advocate for school choice options, including the educational improvement tax credit program and charter schools.
 In 2013, he opposed a major infrastructure funding bill but eventually voted for it.

 He opposed a recent law legalizing medical marijuana for serious medical conditions.